alphagov/paas-team-manual/docs/architecture_decision_records/ADR021-cell-capacity-assignment-2.md

 We also need enough container capacity to allow tenants to scale apps up and down and deploy new apps.
-We should alert when we're using > 80% of the sum of our rep's container capacity.
+We should alert when we're using > 80% of the sum of our reps' container capacity.
 Again, this should be smoothed to ensure that short lived fluctuations in usage don't cause unnecessary alerts.

 It is likely that patterns such as the fluctuation in memory use over a week